lushuangshuang/gitDemo/README.md

 # gitDemo
-demo using git to test
+This demo is used to test git operation.